Warren Alpert

 Warren Alpert (December 2, 1920 – March 3, 2007) was an American entrepreneur and philanthropist.
 Born to poor immigrant parents, he served in U.S. military intelligence during World War II.
 His privately held businesses distributed gasoline, tobacco and food, and operated a chain of convenience stores and gas stations in the Northeastern United States.
 He gave away much of his fortune to support medical research at universities and hospitals, donating hundreds of millions of dollars.

 Early life and education

 Alpert was born in Chelsea, Massachusetts on December 2, 1920.
 His parents, Goodman Alpert and Tina Horowitz Alpert, were immigrants from Lithuania, and his father worked as a peddler selling dry goods.
 He was the youngest of five children.
 At age 13, Alpert started selling towels and sheets out of the trunk of his father's car.
 He graduated from Chelsea High School and sold hats after school.
-He worked seven days a week while earning his bachelor's degree from Boston University, graduating in 1942.
+He worked seven days a week while earning his bachelor's degree from Boston University College of Arts and Sciences, graduating in 1942.
 He served in military intelligence during World War II, was wounded on Omaha Beach during the D-Day invasion of France, and received a Purple Heart.
 After the war, he attended Harvard Business School on the GI Bill, and earned a Master of Business Administration in 1947.